Categories:

 Western Burrowing Owl (Athene cunicularia hypugea) populations have been declining across nearly all portions of their North American range (Klute et al. 2003).
 Range contraction and fragmentation is a significant concern for this owl.
 Artificial Burrow Systems (ABS) have been in use since the 1970’s, and this management tool has been thoughtfully studied and refined since its inception.
 In this Users Guide, we provide a synthesis of material relevant to the use of ABS for Burrowing Owls, insights into the placement of ABS, design specifications and installation techniques, and fundamental anti-predator strategies.

-We suggest two artificial burrow system (ABS designs): one design employs the use of half of a 208 l (55-gallon) barrel for the nest chamber (i.e., 50 cm, 20 in., in diameter, 1960 cm2 interior floor space) and two stacked 9.5 l (2.5 gal.) buckets on top for access.
-The main tunnel is a 2.4 m (10-ft) section of 15 cm (6 in.) diameter corrugated flex drain pipe with a 7.5 cm (3 in.) slot cut out of the bottom to provide a dirt walkway for the owls), and an anti-predator patio.
+We suggest two artificial burrow system (ABS designs): one design employs the use of half of a 208-L (55-gallon) barrel for the nest chamber (i.e., 50 cm (20 in.) in diameter, 1960 cm2. interior floor space) and two stacked 9.5 l (2.5 gal.) buckets on top for access.
+The main tunnel is a 3.0m (10-ft) section of 15 cm (6 in.) diameter corrugated flex drain pipe, and an anti-predator patio.
+Galvanized wire mesh (12x12 mm; ½ x ½ in.) is placed directly below the nest chamber as a preventative for pocket gopher and other mammal entry, while dirt and sand is placed in the tunnel with a plunger to provide a dirt walkway for the owls.
+The plunger design is a 10 ft. long x 12 mm (1/2 in.) diameter PVC Schedule 40 pipe with two sponges duct-taped onto one end.
 The occupancy rate of this design through the 2010 nesting season (with 59 units in place) on a northeastern Oregon study site has been 86%.
-Our second design is this same basic concept, except that we use a 10 cm (4-in.) diameter flex pipe main tunnel without a walkway slot, rather than the 15 cm diameter version.
-As owls have shown a clear preference with sites that have many burrows, a minimum of two (or three) burrow units should be placed at a given site (about 5-10 m apart).
-We also make recommendations as to selection criteria for placement of the ABS system, and specifics on short perches (i.e., <60 cm, 24 in.) and related anti-predator aspects.
+Our second design is this same basic concept, except that we use a 10 cm (4-in.) diameter flex pipe main tunnel, rather than the 15 cm diameter version.
+Tunnels should be gently sloped downward (15-20º) towards the nest chamber.
+As owls have shown a clear preference with sites that have many burrows, a minimum of two (or three) burrow units should be placed at a given site (about 5-7 m apart).
+We also make recommendations as to selection criteria for placement of the ABS system, urge that short perches (i.e., ≤60 cm, 24 in.) be placed in full view of burrow entrances, and other anti-predator aspects.

 Suggested citation